snapp-incubator/mqtt-blackbox-exporter/README.md

 In each probe it sends a message over MQTT broker and then wait for getting it over subscription.
 By measuring this time and also connection, subscription etc. durations you can check your cluster status.
+At Snapp! we use it to detect our EMQX clusters status from the client perspective.